xtendui/xtendui/src/gatsby/markdown/components/core/card/other.md

 ## Disable

-You can disable card styles using `.card-disable`.
+You can disable styles using `.card-disable`.

 <div class="table-scroll">